danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/10-setting-up-nested-stack/100-lab-10-nested-stacks.md

 #### 1. Prepare IAM role template

-The IAM instance role resource has been removed from ec2 template for you.
+The IAM instance role resource has been removed from the ec2 template for you.

-1. Open `code/60-setting-up-nested-stack/01-working directory/02-lab10-iam.yaml`.
+1. Open `code/60-setting-up-nested-stack/01-working directory/iam.yaml`.
 1. Copy the code below to the _Resources_ section of the template.

 ```yaml